 - Sign up your course for the project and register your e-classroom here.

 - If you want to participate with a transatlantic partner, look up important information in our FAQ section.

-The U.S. Embassy and their partners invite all participants to enter their action plans into a student competition with awards for outstanding products arising from classroom work.
 We believe that this is an excellent opportunity to boost student motivation and to strengthen the understanding that their approaches for sustainable development are relevant to their communities and beyond.
 From our teacher and student feedback we have learned that in most cases, student engagement to produce an action plan exceeded their teachers’ expectations (and ours included) by far!
 Many participants saw their action plans and project outcomes featured in local newspaper articles and radio reports, at school festivities and even town hall meetings.

 We would like to emphasize that participants are encouraged to submit their contributions, regardless of class grade or school level or even the type of action plan.
 In 2014, the competition categories were formed after receiving the submission, reflecting the open character of the contribution.
 As educators ourselves, we understand that a poster should not have to compete with a complete website and social media campaign, that some participants naturally will have more time to prepare their action plans than others, and that young learners (in 2014, a grade-six course from Aalen won one of the awards!) will produce different outcomes than, for example, a year twelve AP English course.